 There are bins outside of each building for personal garbage disposal.
 Bathroom and lounge waste containers are not to be used for disposing of personal trash.
 Custodial Maintenance is not responsible for disposing of personal trash.
 Trash is not permitted on balconies, walkouts, or in public areas (hallways, lounges, etc.) because of potential problems with pests and insects.

 There are vending machines located in the residence areas across campus.
 If you need a refund, fill out a refund request envelope located on the machine.
 The vendors will process your request when they come to campus.

 Should a vacancy occur at any time during the academic year, you have three choices:

 - Find a new roommate of your choosing to fill the vacancy;

-- Accept a new roommate as assigned by the Residential Life Office; or
+- Accept a new roommate as assigned by the Residential Life and Housing Office; or

 - Maintain the vacancy by paying for the cost of the open space for the period of the contract remaining.
 This option is only permitted if the space is not needed by another student.

 Vacuums are provided for student use.
 Please clean your room and vacuum on a regular basis.
 Please do not use powder carpet fresheners or commercial cleaners as they leave residue that interferes with the cleaning process each year.
-If you have a major spill that needs attention please contact your custodian for assistance using the work order system.
-Please note that after each use, the vacuum roller should be cleaned and if the vacuum is full it should be emptied.
-If you are unsure of how to do this please put in a work order for custodial maintenance to service the vacuum.
+If you have a major spill that needs attention, please contact your custodian for assistance using the work order system.
+Note that after each use the vacuum roller should be cleaned, and if the vacuum is full, it should be emptied.
+If you are unsure of how to do this, please put in a work order for custodial maintenance to service the vacuum.